cart0uche/aafm/README.md

 ### Configure udev rules (if in Linux) ###

+**Note:** This step may not be required.
+Try using the program, and if you encounter a "Insufficient permissions for device" error, you will need to do the following.

 You need to let the system know that when you connect your USB device (i.e. the tablet) it should allow you, as a non-root user, to access it.
-If you don't do that, you'll get a "Insufficient permissions for device" error.

 This is done by adding a new file that contains so called udev rules.

 For example, in Ubuntu 10.10 you would add a file in ```/etc/udev/rules.d/51-android.rules``` with the following content: